fofinho666/idiotontime/README.md

 The following field will allow you to clock-in for multiple dates.

-**Is important to disable or update these flags if you expect a diferent behaviour!**
+**It is important to disable (add `# ` on the begining of the line) or update these fields if you expect a diferent behaviour!**

-`start_date` - The date from the past that you wanna start clocking in.
+`start_date` - The date from the past that you want to start clocking in.
 Until today or to the `end_date`, if defined.

-`end_date` - The date in the future that you wanna stop clocking in.
+`end_date` - The date in the future that you want to stop clocking in.

 ### - holidays.txt file explained
 This file is where you'll set your personal holidays, in order to not clock-in on those days.
 It is something like this: